kanety/delayed_job_master/README.md

 # log level
 log_level :info

-# databases for checking new jobs in case multiple databases
+# shards for checking new jobs if you use sharded databases
-# databases [:primary, :secondary]
+# shards [:shard1, :shard2]

 # worker1
 add_worker do |worker|